prestix-studio/cloudns_api/README.rst

 Please note that this is still in Beta.
 Use at your own risk.

-This project is an independent project and is not endorsed by `CloudNS.net <https://cloudns.net>`__.
+This project is an independent project not developed by `CloudNS.net <https://cloudns.net>`__.

 The interface is designed to be simple and intuitive.
 Entities are represented